stephenboothuk/Mermaid/basicMarkdownex.md

 sequenceDiagram
     Alice->>+John: Hello John, how are you?
     Alice->>+John: John, can you hear me?
-    John->>-Alice: Alice, if your're talking you're on mute Alice->>-John: John, can you hear me now?
+    John->>+Alice: Alice, if your're talking you're on mute Alice->>-John: John, can you hear me now?
     John->>-Alice: Hi Alice, I can hear you!
     Alice->>+John: Hello John, how are you?